Skip to main content

 The Frog and the Frog Trophy Card (Optional)

-During your turn, you may take the Frog Trophy Card, which allows you to immediately take an extra column from the Brick Tray.
+During your turn, you may take the Frog Trophy Card, which allows you to immediately take an extra column from the Element Tray.
 You can only take the extra column when you take the Frog Trophy Card from the middle of the table or from the player currently holding it.

 Take the Frog Trophy Card, place it next to your Player Board, and place the Frog on the lowest open end knob in the staircase you just built: